sidlim/VAS/README.md

-# Web Visual Acuity
+# Web Visual Acuity System
-Low cost visual acuity system that needs wifi, a smartphone with a qr code reader and a browser, a laptop/tablet, and measuring tape to function.
+Low cost visual acuity system with remote functionality [See an example of this kind of system](https://acuitypro.com/) Needs wifi, a smartphone with a qr code reader and a browser to be the remote, a laptop/tablet to be the screen, and measuring tape to calibrate.
 Demo available [here](https://sidlim.github.io/snellen)
 Potentially cheaper than a commercial visual acuity system.

 ## Usage: